 Taste: Big complex arrival with lots to unpack.
 Honey.
 Orange juice.
 Peach.
 Dark chocolate and toffee – Riesen chewy sweets.
 Shows its age much more definitively than on the nose.
 Lots of musty oak and old leather.

-Value for Money: £138 is no small amount to pay for a bottle of whisky but it’s fairly reasonable for something 24 years in the making.
+Thoughts: £138 is no small amount to pay for a bottle of whisky but it’s fairly reasonable for something 24 years in the making.
 It also compares quite favourably with other similarly aged malts.

 A fascinating contrast between that remarkably fresh nose and an obviously mature flavour profile.
 Complex and fully flavoured with a satisfying development as it evolves on the palate.
-Again nothing flashy, just well produced, mature whisky.
+Again, nothing flashy, just well produced, mature whisky.

 Buy Cask no 35.259 here

 Cask no. 53.332 “Storm-tossed kelp on an Islay beach” (Caol Ila)